When the Curious Abandon Honesty: Federated Learning Is Not Private: Existing Data Reconstruction Attacks

-We hereby provide a brief exposition to Zhu~\etal~\cite{Zhu.2020Deep}'s DLG, as a representative case study of an optimization-based attack.
-Their approach, characteristic of optimization-based data reconstruction attacks, is given in Algorithm~\ref{algo:SOA_opt_based_data_reconstruction} in the Appendix.
+\myparagraph{Limitations of Optimization-Based Attacks.} We hereby provide a brief exposition to Zhu~\etal~\cite{Zhu.2020Deep}'s DLG, as a representative case study of an optimization-based attack.
+Their approach, characteristic of optimization-based data reconstruction attacks, is given in Algorithm~\ref{algo:SOA_opt_based_data_reconstruction} in Appendix~\ref{app:passive_reconstruction}.
 It firstly randomly initializes a ``dummy data point and corresponding label'' $(\hat{\mathbf{x}},\hat{y})$ and computes the resulting ``dummy gradients'' as $\hat{G}={\nabla_{\WAll^t}\mathcal{L}(f_{\WAll^t}(\hat{\mathbf{x}}),\hat{y})}$.
 Then, they iteratively optimize the dummy data to produce gradients that are close to the original gradients $G^t_i$ by solving:

 DLG often fails to reconstruct high-fidelity data points and discover the ground-truth labels consistently because of a lack of convergence in the optimization.
-While other methods offer improvements (e.g. iDLG~\cite{Zhao.2020iDLG} sped up the convergence by simplifying the objective in Equation~\ref{eq:DGL} from both data and label reconstruction to only data reconstruction; and GradInversion~\cite{Yin.2021See} adds useful regularization), they suffer from the same pathology.
+While other methods offer improvements (\eg iDLG~\cite{Zhao.2020iDLG} sped up the convergence by simplifying the objectives in Equations~\ref{eq:DGL} and~\ref{eq:DGL2} from both data and label reconstruction to only data reconstruction; and GradInversion~\cite{Yin.2021See} adds useful regularization), they suffer from the same pathology.

 We identify several reasons for this.
 First, the gradient of the loss is non-injective \ie~is not invertible everywhere: different mini-batches may yield nearly identical gradients~\cite{Shumailov.2021Manipulating}.
 This holds whether the \user samples mini-batches that contain multiple data points or a single data point only, \ie $B=1$.
 Second, optimization-based attacks converge to different minima due to the underlying randomness (see step 1 in \Cref{algo:SOA_opt_based_data_reconstruction} in the Appendix).
 These minima correspond to different possible reconstructions of the input that often differ from the original training points~\cite{Yin.2021See}.
 Third, optimization-based attacks are computationally expensive: they either need to train a GAN or solve a second-order gradient optimization problem.
 Instead, our attack extracts \textit{exact} data points from the gradients without any optimization or GAN training.